 More than 10,000 people a year die from cancer in Kentucky, where the disease has the highest mortality rate in the nation.
 Experts say the biggest issue is lung cancer, which strikes Kentuckians at a rate 50 percent higher than the national average.
 Death rates for breast, colorectal and cervical cancers in Kentucky also rank in the top 10 nationally.

-To help relieve the suffering of the state’s residents caused by cancer, the Brown Cancer Center was opened in 1981 with a $12 million gift from the James Graham Brown Foundation and the citizens of Louisville.
+To help relieve the suffering caused by cancer of the state’s residents, the Brown Cancer Center was opened in 1981 with a $12 million gift from the James Graham Brown Foundation and the citizens of Louisville.

 The state-funded Kentucky Cancer Program has become a national leader in providing cancer education.
 This premier state-funded cancer prevention education program is based at the Brown Cancer Center and the University of Kentucky’s Markey Cancer Center.
 Through a network of 12 regional offices, the KCP’s services and programs are available in all parts of Kentucky.
 Each office is run by a cancer control specialist, who is a catalyst for change in his or her region.